John Arensmeyer, Founder & CEO

 Erin Musgrave directs Small Business Majority's internal and external communications functions.
 She is responsible for brand management and oversees the organization’s media strategy, public relations efforts, online presence, legislative testimony and educational and marketing collateral.
 An award-winning journalist, her experience in the newspaper industry spans both editorial and advertising.
 She worked as a reporter, editor and advertising executive for a newspaper group in California before launching a weekly newspaper and serving as publisher and editor-in-chief.
 She then transitioned into public relations, where she managed marketing and communications for a small business while providing PR and marketing support to other small businesses on a consulting basis.

-David Chase, California Director
+David Chase, California Director / Healthcare Policy Director

-Conan Knoll, Director, Research & Grants
+Conan Knoll, Director, Development and Research

 Kathy Berry, Operations Director

 Kathy Berry directs Small Business Majority’s finance, human resources and administrative operations.
 She has 30 years of business management experience, including more than 10 years in small entrepreneurial environments, having helped grow three small businesses in the arenas of healthcare, interactive technology and online education.
 She also has held senior positions with companies and organizations focused on technology, law and housing.

 Prior to joining Small Business Majority, Kathy served as a Director at iMind Education Systems and as Director of Operations for ACI Interactive, where she oversaw administration, human resources and accounting.
 Most recently, she was Human Resources Manager for Freed & Associates, a boutique healthcare consulting firm.
 She serves as Small Business Majority’s Secretary-Treasurer.